patrick-m-jr/504_ChangeSubLayerVIs/README.md

                         targetScale: 250000
                     }
 ```
-## Save your edits and re-run the app in AppStudio.
+# Save your edits and re-run the app in AppStudio.
-In my example, I have adjusted the data that is displayed both the scale and viewpoint center.
-The app now show 911 calls in the Portalnd, OR area.
+In my example, I have adjusted the data that is displayed, the scale, and viewpoint center.
+The app now shows 911 calls in the Portalnd, OR area.

 <img src= "images/911HotSpotsApp.png" width = "350">